 This single-bevel, 15-amp chop saw can make beveled cuts of up to 48 degrees, and its miter range extends for 50 degrees to both left and right.
-It can handle baseboards up to 4.25 inches tall standing up against the fence, and up to 6 inches if they're laid flat.
+It can handle boards up to 3.5 inches tall standing up against the fence, and up to 6 inches if they're laid flat.
 It weighs a manageable 35 pounds and has a built-in carrying handle.
 The saw comes with a one-year free service contract, a three-year limited warranty and a 90-day money-back guarantee.

 Both professional reviewers and home users say the DW713 delivers both power and precision.
 They also agree that it's very easy to set up and use; editors at Popular Mechanics say the blade "moves effortlessly into and out of a cut," and the bevel and miter adjustment are "silky smooth."
 Owners are more divided on the issue of dust collection, with some saying it's better than average and others finding the dust bag completely ineffective.

 If you're looking for something a bit cheaper, reviewers say the Hitachi C10FCH2 (Est. $150) is the best compound miter saw for those on a budget.
-This single-bevel, 15-amp saw can't quite match the cutting capacity of the DW713, but it's considerably cheaper and considerably lighter, at just under 24 pounds.
+This single-bevel, 15-amp saw can't quite match the cutting capacity of the DW713, but it's considerably cheaper and considerably lighter, at 26.5 pounds.
 Editors at Popular Mechanics say its cutting power is on a par with the DeWalt's, and it has such handy accessories as "a heavy-duty work-support extension, a work clamp, and a fold-down auxiliary fence."
 Also, unlike the DW713, it comes with a built-in laser cutting guide, which owners say works fairly well.

-The DeWalt DW717 (Est. $490) is one of the top performers in Marshall's test of seven 10-inch sliding compound miter saws.
+The DeWalt DW717 (Est. $500) is one of the top performers in Marshall's test of seven 10-inch sliding compound miter saws.
 It's a dual-bevel saw, which makes it more adept at making compound miter cuts than the single-beveled DW713.
 It boasts an impressive miter range of 60 degrees left, 52 degrees right, and its bevel range is 45 degrees in each direction.
 Although it offers multiple preset angles, you can also use the detent override to make custom cuts.
-Its cutting capacity is also generous, handling vertical baseboard up to 6 inches tall and horizontal boards as wide as 14 inches.
+Its cutting capacity is also generous, handling baseboard up to 6 inches tall and horizontal boards as wide as 14 inches.
 It has the same 90-day/1-year/3-year tiered warranty offered on the DW713.